alexbfree/thesis/src/chapter-5.md

 - 2017 digital life sketch interviews
 - 2018-2020 my own GDPR Requests
   - including 2020 University GDPR request
+  - including experiments in what you can do with your data.
 - 2019-2020 GDPR Viewing Your Data study
   - including privacy policy analysis
   - and the work with personaldata.io on mapping out Data